Spirent/iTest-assets/README.md

 Welcome to the Spirent Automation Asset Warehouse.
 You will find a wide variety of automation assets useful for your iTest and projects and/or Velocity deployments.
 This repository is specific to iTest.
 The Velocity repository is located here.
 All Automation Asset Warehouse assets are avaialble for your immediate download and use.

-This portion of the Warehouse contains a selection of iTest projects.
-They are useful for gaining the greatest value from your test equipment, devices, and frameworks.
-The assets are rich in reusable QuickCall libraries and Response Maps.
-Both are key capabilities that will help you create your own automation most efficiently.
-They will help you whether or not you are using Python or an Automation framework (e.g., Robot).

  <table style="width:100%; border: 5px solid gray;">
   <tr>
      <td style="color:white"><img src="https://github.com/Spirent/iTest-assets/blob/master/images/Speedometer-QuickCalls.png" alt="Over 1000 QuickCalls!">&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;</td>